krzys9876/z80_sim_scala/README.md

     [--steps-m]     : steps to be executed in millions (real number) or -1 for infinity [--memory-type] : fast/slow (default: fast)
     [--interrupts]  : true/false (default: true) - should the program use interrupts to read user input
-    [--ioPorts16Bit]: should the simulator use 16-bit IO ports (i.e. accumulator value on upper 8 bits).
-                      This is a reserved feature for future use.